Nipun-15/School_Management_System---SarvGyan/README.md

 # School_Management_System---SarvGyan
-School Management System (Admin Perspective) to manage the data of both students and teachers.

-# School Records Management System

 Welcome to the School Records Management System!
 This project is a comprehensive solution for schools to efficiently manage student records.
 It encompasses user authentication, parent details, teaching staff information, class details, student records, course subjects, and subject mentors.

 ## Table of Contents